cadin/panels/docs/comic-data/custom-functions.md

 ### Calculating Parallax

-Since your panel has been taken out of the render flow, you'll need to calculate layer position yourself if you want parallax scrolling.
+Since your panel has been taken out of the render flow, if you're not using `Panels.renderLayerInPanel()` you'll need to calculate layer position yourself if you want parallax scrolling.

 The example below shows how you might calculate x position for layers in a horizontally-scrolling sequence.
 A vertical sequence would be the same, substituting `y` for `x` and `height` for `width`.